pfalcon/ScratchABit/README.md

 TODO/Things to decide
 ---------------------

-* Parse and use debugging information present in ELF (etc.) files.
 * Currently uses multiple files for "database", each storing particular type of information.
 Switch to a single YAML file instead?
 * Add color (low priority, (unbloated!) patches welcome).
-* Few important UI commands to implement yet for comfortable work (e.g. list/search a label).
+* Few important UI commands to implement yet for comfortable work.
 * Offer to save DB on quit if modified.
 * Git integration for DB saving.
 * Improve robustness (add exception handler at the main loop level, don't